 - Dance.
 Today dance can be traditional, contemporary or both.
-Audiences around the world by the world-class Bangarra Dance Theatre or the Northern Territory Chooky Dancers’ interpretation of Zorba the Greek;
+Audiences around the world love the world-class Bangarra Dance Theatre or the Northern Territory Chooky Dancers’ interpretation of Zorba the Greek.

-- visual arts and craft, including pottery, textile-based art, weaving, jewellery, ceramics, wood carving, miniature carvings, grass weaving (tjanpi), shell stringing and Aboriginal films.
+- Visual arts and craft.
+These include pottery, textile-based art, weaving, jewellery, ceramics, wood carving, miniature carvings, grass weaving (tjanpi), shell stringing, glass work and Aboriginal films.
 Some artists in Australia’s north work ghost nets into artworks, paint skateboards or create dilly bags from scrap metal.

-- language, which includes Aboriginal music and storytelling;
+- Language.
+Art around language includes Aboriginal music and storytelling.

-- lore, the ‘body of knowledge’ passed on through storytelling;
+- Lore.
+Lore is the 'body of knowledge' passed on through storytelling in its various forms.

-- ceremony, both traditional and contemporary ceremonies are performed, and not only for tourists (see Welcome to Country).
+- Ceremony.
+Both traditional and contemporary ceremonies are performed, and not only for tourists (see Welcome to Country).

 Visual arts and crafts are the most popular Aboriginal art forms, followed by dance and then theatre.